IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 #### We Extract _Category_, _Concept Tags_, _Entity_, _Keywords_, _Sentiments_, _Emotions_, _Top 5 Positive Sentences_ and _Word Cloud_ from the text in just 2 steps:

 1. Click on `earnings-call-test-data.txt` as the text file to extract insights.
+>Note: These files are present in Cloud Object Storage and were uploaded to it in [previous code pattern](https://github.com/IBM/build-custom-stt-model-with-diarization) of the series.

-2. Select the entities that you want to extract from the text and click on **Analyze** as shown.
+2. Select the entities that you want to extract from the text and click on **Analyze** button as shown.
+Now the selected entities will be extracted giving an analysis report.

 ![step1](doc/source/images/step1.gif)